 It rained but my RainMachine still watered.
 Why?

-RainMachine will calculate how many inches of rain are forecast, and determine how much it still needs to water (Evapotranspiration).
+RainMachine will calculate how many inches of rain is forecast, and determine how much it still needs to water (Evapotranspiration).
 It's not uncommon if you are only getting 0.2 inches of rain to still see your programs water a percentage of its time.
 You also have the ability to set a Software Rain Sensor.

 Under each Program you have a setting called "Do not run the program if rain exceeds", and this will allow you to snooze the program if the adjustable desired amount is met.
-1/16 inch to 1+ Inches.
+1/16 inch to 1+ inches.